Mayfield and Chubb combine to carry Browns past Ravens 40-25

-BALTIMORE (AP) — Finally fulfilling preseason expectations, Baker Mayfield and the Cleveland Browns posted a signature win against a longtime nemesis.
+BALTIMORE (AP) — Finally, Baker Mayfield and the Cleveland Browns lived up to the hype.

+Even better, the brash quarterback and the long suffering franchise celebrated their coming out party with a lopsided victory over a longtime nemesis.

 Mayfield threw for 342 yards and a touchdown, Nick Chubb ran for a pivotal 88-yard score and the Browns beat the Baltimore Ravens 40-25 Sunday to earn a share of first place in the AFC North.

-Chubb finished with 165 yards and three scores against the league’s third-ranked rushing defense.
+Chubb finished with 165 yards and three touchdowns against the league’s third-ranked rushing defense.
 Jarvis Landry had eight catches for 167 yards before leaving with a suspected concussion, and Odell Beckham Jr. had two catches for 20 yards in a supporting role.

+The addition of Beckham and the maturation of Mayfield, combined with an improved defense, created high expectations for the Browns (2-2) during the offseason.
+Then Cleveland started 1-2, losing twice at home.
+Worse, Mayfield threw five interceptions and just three touchdown passes.

 Cleveland kept Baltimore quarterback Lamar Jackson in check and used a mixture of Mayfield’s passing and Chubb’s physical running to rip the Ravens for 530 yards — the second straight week Baltimore (2-2) yielded more than 500 yards.

 “We’ve just got to clean it up and guys do their job.
 Simple as that,” Ravens coach John Harbaugh said.
-“We’re doing our assignment the way we’re supposed to, too many times, and it’s costing us big plays.”
+“We’re not doing our assignment the way we’re supposed to, too many times, and it’s costing us big plays.”

 Mayfield hit Landry for 65 yards and connected with Ricky Seals-Jones for 59.
 Then, of course, there was that 88-yard run.
 In all, the Browns had 10 plays of at least 16 yards.

-As a result, Cleveland (2-2) finds itself in the top spot of the division with the Ravens, who won it last year.
+As a result, Cleveland finds itself tied atop the division with the Ravens, who won it last year.
 It’s the first time Cleveland has been in first place after four games since 2013.

-An improved defense, the addition of Beckham and the expected maturation of Mayfield in his second year created a whirlwind of preseason hype around the Browns, who went 1-15 in 2016 and 0-16 just two years ago.
+“We haven’t really won anything,” Kitchens conceded.
+“Guys, it’s just one game.”

-Mayfield had five interceptions compared to three touchdown passes in Cleveland’s first three games, but it all came together for the 2017 Heisman Trophy winner against the Ravens, who owned a 30-10 lead in a series that began in 1999 — three years after Art Modell moved the original Browns to Baltimore.
+Still, it’s worth noting that Cleveland went 1-15 in 2016 and 0-16 just two years ago, and this victory came against a team that owned a 30-10 lead in a series that began in 1999 — three years after Art Modell moved the original Browns to Baltimore.

-“We know how good we can be.
-Everybody did well,” Mayfield said.
-“That’s the frustrating part about how we started.
-We just need to do our job, and that’s what guys did this week — focused, head down and worked.”

 Jackson’s deft passing and elusive running were a key part of Baltimore’s 2-0 start, but for a second straight week he couldn’t make up for his own team’s porous defense.
 He got the Ravens to 24-18 with 9:51 left before Chubb took a pitch deep in his own territory, burst through a hole on the right side and ran untouched into the end zone.

-“Anybody could have run through that hole,” Chubb said.
+“Anybody could have ran through that hole,” Chubb said.

-A subsequent fourth-down gamble by Baltimore failed before Jackson threw successive interceptions.
+A subsequent fourth-down gamble by Baltimore failed before Jackson threw successive interceptions .
 The first one ended a run of 248 passes without being picked off.

 Jackson went 24 of 34 for 247 yards and three scores.
 He had 66 yards rushing.